-- submitting voting instructions at a later time via the Internet or by telephone before those voting facilities close; giving written notice bearing a date later than the date of the proxy to our Corporate Secretary - expressly revoking the proxy; - signing and forwarding to us a proxy dated later; or - attending the annual meeting and personally voting the common stock that you own of record.
+- u submitting voting instructions at a later time via the Internet or by telephone before those voting facilities close; - giving written notice bearing a date later than the date of the proxy to our Corporate Secretary expressly revoking the proxy; - □ signing and forwarding to us a proxy dated later; or - attending the annual meeting and personally voting the common stock that you own of record.
 Merely attending the annual meeting will not revoke a proxy.

-• Who pays the costs of solicitation?
+Q Who pays the costs of solicitation?

 We will pay the costs of soliciting proxies from our stockholders.
 In addition to solicitation by mail, certain of our directors, officers, and employees may solicit the return of proxies by telephone, fax, personal interview, or otherwise without being paid additional compensation.
 We will reimburse brokerage firms and other persons representing the beneficial owners of our shares for their reasonable expenses in forwarding proxy solicitation materials to the beneficial owners in accordance with the proxy solicitation rules and regulations of the SEC and the NYSE.
-We have engaged Alliance Advisors LLC to solicit proxies on our behalf in connection with our 2023 Annual Meeting and to provide other advisory services for a fee of \$17,500, plus expenses.
+We have engaged Alliance Advisors LLC to solicit proxies on our behalf in connection with our 2024 Annual Meeting and to provide other advisory services for a fee of \$17,500, plus expenses.

-When are stockholder proposals due for the 2024 annual meeting?
+Q When are stockholder proposals due for the 2025 annual meeting?

-In accordance with Rule 14a-8 under the Securities Exchange Act of 1934, as amended, stockholder proposals intended to be presented at the annual meeting to be held in 2024 must be sent in writing, by certified mail, return receipt requested, to us at our principal office, addressed to our corporate secretary, and must be received by us no later than January 11, 2024 for inclusion in the 2024 proxy materials.
+In accordance with Rule 14a-8 under the Securities Exchange Act of 1934, as amended, stockholder proposals intended to be presented at the annual meeting to be held in 2025 must be sent in writing, by certified mail, return receipt requested, to us at our principal office, addressed to our corporate secretary, and must be received by us no later than December 6, 2024 for inclusion in the 2025 proxy materials.

-In order for a shareholder proposal submitted outside of Rule 14a-8 to be considered at our 2024 annual meeting, the proposal must contain the information required by our bylaws and be received by us in accordance with our bylaws.
-Pursuant to our current bylaws, shareholder proposals made outside of Rule 14a-8 under the Exchange Act must be submitted not later than January 11, 2024 and not earlier than December 12, 2023.
-However, if the date of the 2024 annual meeting is advanced more than 30 days prior to, or delayed more than 30 days after, June 20, 2024, such proposals must be delivered between the 150th day prior to the date of the 2024 annual meeting and the later of (i) the 120th day prior to the date of the 2024 annual meeting or (ii) the tenth day following the date on which public announcement of the date of the 2024 annual meeting of stockholders is first made.
+In order for a shareholder proposal submitted outside of Rule 14a-8 to be considered at our 2025 annual meeting, the proposal must contain the information required by our bylaws and be received by us in accordance with our bylaws.
+Pursuant to our current bylaws, shareholder proposals made outside of Rule 14a-8 under the Exchange Act must be submitted not later than December 6, 2024 and not earlier than November 6, 2024.
+However, if the date of the 2025 annual meeting is advanced more than 30 days prior to, or delayed more than 30 days after, May 15, 2025, such proposals must be delivered between the 150th day prior to the date of the 2025 annual meeting or (ii) the tenth day following the date on which public announcement of the date of the 2025 annual meeting of stockholders is first made.

-We intend to file a proxy statement and WHITE proxy card with the SEC in connection with the solicitation of proxies for our 2024 annual meeting.
+We intend to file a proxy statement and WHITE proxy card with the SEC in connection with the solicitation of proxies for our 2025 annual meeting.